The 24 States with the Absolute Worst Roads

 Image Credit: Shutterstock.

-New York is sixth in worst roads in the U.S., with $12 billion spent on road improvements yearly, leaving roads with pots and cracks and 30 % of urban roads in poor condition.
+New York has the sixth-worst roads in the U.S., with $12 billion spent on road improvements yearly.
+This leaves roads with potholes and cracks and 30 % of urban roads in poor condition.
 With a total infrastructure budget of $24 billion, residents might wonder where all their tax dollars go.

 7. Massachusetts